All That's Left Is Love: Release and reception

 The band began to tease the song on their social media platforms before officially announcing its release to be April 16, 2020.
 It was premiered on Apple Music's Beats 1 radio station before being released digitally.
 Alongside the release, it was revealed that all proceeds from the song would be donated to the nonprofit organization Feeding America's COVID-19 relief fund.
 During an interview with Apple Music's Zane Lowe, DeLonge discussed the decision to donate all of the song's profits to the charity:“I’ve handed out food on holidays and for people in need.
-I’ve gone to schools and handed out food to a lot of these kids only get their meals at school.
-And a lot of people think that the United States obviously is a more wealthy country than other, but there’s still so much poverty here.
+I’ve gone to schools and handed out food to a lot of these kids who only get their meals at school.
+And a lot of people think that the United States obviously is a more wealthy country than others, but there’s still so much poverty here.
 As you know, you live in Los Angeles, and so you can see that there’s a disparity between the classes.
 It was very simple for me to make one phone call and say, ‘Why don’t we do this?
 Because this is something that everybody needs right now.
 People can’t take care of their families.
 Kids are not in schools where they’re getting their only meal of the day.’
 It kind of worked out, and that’s how you know it’s meant to be.
 I’m super proud to be with Feeding America on this.”The song was met with mostly positive feedback.
 Billboard's Gil Kaufman felt that the song's second verse "pretty well sums up what a lot of us are feeling these days" in reference to the social impact of the pandemic.
 Josiah Hughes of Exclaim! called the song "another inspiring piece of uplifting alt pop.
 The song is four minutes long, but never overstays its welcome as it builds and expands."
 Emily Tan of SPIN felt that the song "starts off slow, but then grows into a pretty empowering anthem."